michelhilg/data-synthesis/README.md

 |-- README.md
 ```

-- The `notebooks` directory contains Jupyter notebooks used in the thesis.
-They follows a naming conventional as:
+- The `notebooks` directory contains Jupyter notebooks used in the thesis, which are accompanied by source references.
+These notebooks follow a naming convention as:

-    * ```
+    ```
     parent_folder_as_thesis_chapter/thesis_section-description.ipynb

     ```